KatePaulauskas/watch-store/README.md

 ![Admin Categories Management](/media/admin-categories-management.jpeg)

-The superuser can edit existing policies and create new policies:
+The superuser can edit and delete existing policies and create new policies:
 ![Admin Policies Management](/media/admin-policies-management.jpeg)

 The superuser can manage existing Shipping Methods and adjust rates, as well as create new Shipping Methods with rates: